 For babies, cook the dal and rice along with salt, ghee, turmeric powder and vegetables.
 Add a little more water to make it a little wet.
 You can feed this to the babies over 8 months and toddlers.

-I would recommend you to make it fresh, if stored it tends to become dry.
+I would recommend you to make this Khichdi fresh, if stored it tends to become dry.
 But if you have leftovers, store it in the fridge in an air tight container for about 2-3 days.

-While heating, sprinkle a little water, mix and heat it properly before serving.
+While heating in a pan or microwave, sprinkle a little water, mix and heat it properly before serving.

 There is a saying “Khichdi ke char yaar, papad, chutney, dahi, achar”.